Edward Omane Boamah: Personal life

-In 2006, Edward Omane-Boamah married Rita Adubea Offei, a chartered accountant and development finance professional and they had two daughters and a son.
+In 2006, Omane Boamah married Rita Adubea Offei, a chartered accountant and development finance professional and they had two daughters and a son.

 Death

-Boamah died in a military helicopter crash on 6 August 2025, while en route to Obuasi for an event to combat galamsey (illegal mining) in a Ghana Armed Forces Z‑9 helicopter.
-The accident, which occurred in the Adansi District in the Ashanti Region, killed all eight people aboard: Boamah; minister for environment, science, technology and innovation Ibrahim Murtala Muhammed; acting deputy national security coordinator Limuna Mohammed Muniru; NDC vice chairman Samuel Sarpong; former parliamentary candidate Samuel Aboagye; pilot Peter Bafemi Anala; co-Pilot Manaen Twum Ampadu; and crewman Ernest Addo Mensah.
+Omane Boamah died in a military helicopter crash on 6 August 2025, while en route to Obuasi for an event to combat galamsey (illegal mining) in a Ghana Armed Forces Z‑9 helicopter.
+The accident, which occurred in the Adansi District in the Ashanti Region, killed all eight people aboard: Omane Boamah; minister for environment, science, technology and innovation Ibrahim Murtala Muhammed; acting deputy national security coordinator Limuna Mohammed Muniru; NDC vice chairman Samuel Sarpong; former parliamentary candidate Samuel Aboagye; pilot Peter Bafemi Anala; co-Pilot Manaen Twum Ampadu; and crewman Ernest Addo Mensah.
 He and other victims of the crash were accorded a state funeral in Accra on 15 August that was attended by President John Mahama.

 Works

-Boamah wrote a book on former president John Atta Mills, titled A Peaceful Man In An African Democracy, that is scheduled for posthumous release in late 2025.
+Omane Boamah wrote a book on former president John Atta Mills, titled A Peaceful Man In An African Democracy, that is scheduled for posthumous release in late 2025.

 Omane Boamah authored a 2004 book on advocacy in funding education in Ghana, “GETFund: A NUGS President’s Account”.
 He led the publication of “Accounting to the People; Changing Lives Transforming Ghana” which covered the achievements of the Mahama first administration, with a focus on the years between 2013 and 2015.
 He co-edited a W.H.O.
 Ghana sponsored Students’ newsletter focused on preventive health - “The Outreach”.